polamaxu/enose_K10/README.md

 video: https://youtu.be/En9T4qGlghE

-data.ino: Upload it to UNIHIKER K10 through Arduino IDE, print the data of four air sensors on the serial monitor.
+data.ino: Upload it to UNIHIKER K10 through Arduino IDE, and print the data of four gas sensors on the serial monitor.

-enose.ino: Upload it to UNIHIKER K10 through Arduino IDE, collect data from four gas sensors to infer what the smell is.
+enose.ino: Upload it to UNIHIKER K10 through Arduino IDE, and collect data from four gas sensors to infer what the smell is.

 DFRobot_ADS1115: Arduino IDE library